bwarelabs/tencent-rpc-node/README.md

 ### configure the RPC node

-Navigate to the Solana console, navigate to Cloud Virtual Machine, expand Tencent Automation Tools and click on My Commands.
-Now execute each command in a sequencial order as follows:
+Enter the *Tencent cloud console*, navigate to *Cloud Virtual Machine* section, expand *Tencent Automation Tools* and click on *My Commands*.
+Now execute each command in a sequential order as follows:
 * 1-solana-setup-node
 * 2-solana-system-configuration
 * 3-solana-configure-process

-At the end of the third step, the RPC node should be up and running, all systems configured tuned, disks formatted and mounted and the Solana validator process started.
+At the end of the third step, the RPC node should be up and running, all systems configurations set, disks formatted and mounted and the Solana validator process started.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements